Skip to content

 • left care under a Child Arrangements Order

-The targeted and strategic use of Pupil Premium supports us in achieving our aspirations for Pupil Premium children.
-In using the Premium at Westvale Park Primary Academy, we will adhere to the following principles:
+At Westvale Park Primary Academy, the targeted and strategic use of Pupil Premium supports us in achieving our aspirations for every child.
+Our approach is guided by the following principles:

 • Teaching and learning opportunities meet the needs of all pupils.

-• Appropriate provision is made for pupils who belong to vulnerable groups.
-This includes ensuring the needs of socially disadvantaged pupils are adequately assessed and addressed.
+• Appropriate provision is made for pupils who belong to vulnerable groups, including socially disadvantaged pupils.

 Please find below our Pupil Premium Strategy Statement.